NSO-developer/nso-examples/layered-services-architecture/lsa-scaling/README.md

         rfs-node lower-nso-2;
     }

-Commit the changes to the lower nodes:
+Commit the changes to the lower nodes using commit queues:

     % commit dry-run
-    % commit
+    % commit commit-queue sync
     % exit
     > exit